n8kim1/battletrack/README.md

 ## Instructions

 - To download matches, go into the `battletrack` subfolder.
-(This location is important!)
-Then run `npx ts-node src/stats/download.ts`.
+(This location is important!
+TODO automated check for it) Then run `npx ts-node src/stats/download.ts`.
 - To generate stats, run `npx ts-node src/index.ts` from the battletrack subfolder
-- To use the dashboard locally, run `npm run battletrack-watch --config webpack-battletrack.config.js` from the client subfolder
+- To use the dashboard locally, from the `client` folder, run `npm run battletrack-watch --config webpack-battletrack.config.js`.

 ## Cool things to consider doing

 ### MVP

+- Split up client, into Model and View
+ - Move Model to a folder
+- Caching matches
 - Get all matches in a tournament
-- Get all matches over multiple tournaments
+ - Saving matches
 - Simple visualization on a website
   - Use same graphing framework as client does